 Ultimately, our Approved Centre aims to facilitate and support residents with their individual care plans; the achievement of their goals, dreams and aspirations and to move on from the SRU within a two-year timeframe.
 Due to Nua Healthcare’s approach to developing Care Pathways this progression can involve individuals moving on to other Nua support settings and structures which are reflective of the person’s increased levels of independence and the level of recovery that has been achieved.

-We also actively provide family support and liaison, and strongly encourage engagement with local primary and secondary physical healthcare services.
-Residents have an inherent right to high quality mental and physical health care provision, with both being promoted within the service.
+Individuals have an inherent right to high quality mental and physical health care provision, with both being promoted within our Service.

 Nua Mental Health Services aim to deliver excellent outcomes for the individuals we care for and support.

-We currently operate an Approved Centre and Mental Health Community Residence.
+We currently operate Approved Centres and Community Based Mental Health Residences.